 Pictures can be filtered by protection status.
-Click and then filter pictures by their protection status by clicking the two protection filter buttons to toggle the "protected" button on (a) or off (a) and the "unprotected" button on (b) or off (a).
+Click Arr and then filter pictures by their protection status by clicking the two protection filter buttons to toggle the "protected" button on (Arr) or off (Arr) and the "unprotected" button on (Arr) or off (Arr).
 Select both options (or neither option) to view all pictures.